opensvc/docs.opensvc.com/source/agent.service.sync.rst

   src = svc1:data
   dst = svc1:data

-Flex with application installed as micro-containers
+Flex with Application Installed as Micro-Containers
 ***************************************************

 In this use-case, the middlewares are installed as docker micro-containers.
 The micro-containers see their data, configurations and logs through volume mappings from the host.
 The mappings are hosted on local disks and the service handles no replication for these, as their content would be delivered through app deployment tools.